Aljean Harmetz: The Making of The Wizard of Oz

-In the mid-1970s, Harmetz began writing a book about the production of the 1939 MGM film, The Wizard of Oz.
+In the mid-1970s, Harmetz began writing a book about the production of the 1939 MGM film The Wizard of Oz.
 She interviewed over fifty surviving cast and crew members from the film, including Ray Bolger, Jack Haley, producer Mervyn LeRoy, writer Noel Langley, songwriter Yip Harburg, and Wicked Witch actress Margaret Hamilton, who became a personal friend.

 The book was published by Knopf in 1977, and has never been out of print.
 It was re-released in 2013 for the 75th anniversary of the film.

-In 1979, Harmetz wrote and narrated a television documentary about the making of The Wizard of Oz for KCET titled, The Wizardry of Oz.
+In 1979, Harmetz wrote and narrated a television documentary about the making of The Wizard of Oz for KCET titled The Wizardry of Oz.
 The documentary included filmed interviews with Bolger, Haley, LeRoy, and Margaret Hamilton, and was shown three times nationally on PBS.
 It was nominated for a local Emmy.

 Harmetz hosted a tribute to The Wizard of Oz at the Academy of Motion Picture Arts and Sciences in 1982.
-The event featured a panel of six remaining cast and crew members, moderated by Harmetz.
+The event featured a panel, moderated by Harmetz, of six remaining cast and crew members.